About Our School

 Leader in Me

-In the 2019-20 school year we are implementing AVID strategies which focuses on systems for preparing students for future college and careers.
+JSUSD is an AVID District.
+Rodeo Hills Elementary uses AVID strategies which focus on systems for preparing students for future college and careers.
 Students will be learning several key skills in WICOR (Writing, Inquiry, Collaboration, Organization, and Reading) which will prepare them for their future.